antoniofull/antoniofullone.com/src/_posts/simple-things/index.md

 ### Pizza

 I want to go to te restaurant and have a pizza, like a big one and I want it super spicy.
 I want to have a pizza with my family and another with my colleagues.
-Yes I want a huge spcicy pizza, the one that you can find only down in the south of Italy.
+Yes I want a huge spciy pizza, the one that you can find only down in the south of Italy.

 ### Friends